 2. Loja das Conservas

-If Conserveira de Lisboa is for purists, Loja das Conservas is the classroom.
 Run by the National Association of the Fish Canning Industry, this shop represents 22 different Portuguese artisanal canneries under one roof.
-The layout is deliberate, with each shelf section mapping to a different region or producer.
-It is the single best place to taste-test your way across the full national spectrum before committing to a bulk buy.
+The layout is deliberate — each shelf section maps to a different region or producer.
+It is the single best place to taste your way across the full national spectrum before committing to a bulk buy.
+Think of it as a comparative tasting room with price tags — and the single most efficient way to decide what to buy in Portugal if conservas have a place in your luggage.

 • Location: Rua do Arsenal 130, Baixa, Lisbon